-Marion Lee “Mickey” Thompson, born on this day in 1928, set more automotive endurance and speed records during his life, than any person before or since.
-His journey to 400 mph begins in his native California, where Thompson worked for the Los Angeles Times.
+Marion Lee “Mickey” Thompson, born on this day in 1928, set more automotive endurance and speed records during his life than any person before or since.
+Among those feats: becoming the first American to travel 400 miles per hour on the ground.
+His journey to 400 mph begins in his native California, where he worked for the Los Angeles Times.
 During his time as a pressman in his early 20s, a new fad took over the SoCal streets: hot rods.
-Mickey became infatuated with speed.
+Mickey became infatuated with them and speed.

 Mickey was a active participant in the new sport, but not just from behind the steering wheel.
 He wrenched tirelessly to make his cars unbeatable.
 Mickey even had an oath to speed, exclaiming, “I hereby solemnly swear, to stand on the gas and leave all others in my dust, undisputed, forever, until the end of time.”